pingcap/docs/dashboard/dashboard-faq.md

     tiup cluster --version
     ```

-   The command output shows the TiUP version, as shown below:
+   The command output shows the TiUP version.
+For example:

     ```
     tiup version 1.9.0 tiup